nmulani/react-d3-chart-example/README.md

 A basic example of how to implement a mutable, animated D3 visualization component in React.
 See source code for annotations with rationale behind various pieces of code included here.

 Clone repository and run `npm start` to launch example.
 Pressing "Toggle Arc" will show arc animation.
+Node module dependencies will have to be installed prior to successfully running this example.

 See `src/App.js` for initialization of React-D3 component and `src/ProgressArc.js` for definition of React-D3 arc component.